Status as at: September 2023

-Below we inform about the collection of personal data when using our website.
-Personal data is any data personally available to you, e.g. Name, address, e-mail addresses, user behaviour.
-We have taken extensive technical and operational protection measures to protect your data from accidental or intentional manipulation, loss, destruction or access by unauthorized persons.
-Our security procedures are regularly reviewed and adapted to technological progress.
+The following provides information about the collection of personal data when our website is used.
+Personal data is all data that refers to your person, e.g. name, address, email address, user behavior.
+We have implemented wide-ranging technical and operational security measures to protect your data against coincidental or intentional manipulation, loss, destruction or access by unauthorized parties.
+Our security procedures are regularly reviewed and adjusted to meet the latest technological developments.

-Responsible acc.
-Article 4 (7) of the EU General Data Protection Regulation (GDPR) is:
+The data controller pursuant to Art.
+4 para.
+7 of the EU's General Data Protection Regulation (GDPR) is:

 Committee for UNICEF Switzerland and Liechtenstein

 Tel.: +41 (0)44 317 22 66